twinecellar/SwimSetter/README.md

 # SwimSetter
-Simply swim plans on the fly
+Simple swim plans on the fly